ON THIS PAGE: You will learn about the different ways doctors use to treat men with prostate cancer. To see other pages, use the menu.

 Castration-resistant prostate cancer

 Prostate cancer that no longer responds to ADT, such as LHRH agonists or anti-androgens, is considered castration resistant.
 It can be difficult to treat.
 Doctors may recommend chemotherapy for patients with this type of prostate cancer, especially those with bone pain or cancer-related symptoms.
-Research studies of chemotherapy treatment plans that include the drug docetaxel have shown they improve survival by several months.
+Research studies of chemotherapy treatment plans that include docetaxel have been shown to improve survival by several months.
 Cabazitaxel can be used after docetaxel stops working.

-For some men with castration-resistant metastatic prostate cancer who have no or very few cancer symptoms and generally have not had chemotherapy, vaccine therapy with sipuleucel-T may be an option.
+Immunotherapy.
+For some men with castration-resistant metastatic prostate cancer who have no or very few cancer symptoms and generally have not had chemotherapy, vaccine therapy with sipuleucel-T may be an option (see “Immunotherapy” above).
 In research studies, sipuleucel-T increased survival by about 4 months compared with men who did not receive it.
-See above for more information on vaccine therapy.

 Clinical trials are another option for this type of cancer.
 ASCO has recommendations for the treatment of metastatic castration-resistant prostate cancer.
 Learn more about these recommendations, the side effects, and questions to ask your doctor.

-As mentioned in the Coping with Side Effects section, palliative care is also important to help relieve symptoms and side effects.
-These include:
+As mentioned above and in the Coping with Treatment section, palliative care is important to help relieve symptoms and side effects.
+This includes people with metastatic prostate cancer.
+Palliative care options include:

 TURP to manage symptoms such as bleeding or urinary obstruction